sbordeyne/isaac-debug-helper/README.md

  -- Layout Design : Dogeek

 This started as a need, so that's why the current build is not very polished.
-All you need to run this script is Python 3.6, as everything has been coded with standard libraries (tkinter ; os ; sys ; time).
 You can also download a prebuilt version straight off of github.
 This software is completely portable as well, you can put it on a USB stick as its "compiled" version and it'll work just fine.